Scrapping a car with the DVLA

 Whether they’ve been written off, reached the end of their working lives or you’ve decided that you can no longer afford the upkeep of your car; the Driver and Vehicle Licensing Agency (DVLA) ensure that scrap cars are disposed of according to very specific guidelines.
 Scrapping a car with the DVLA is easy with Giveacar as we take charge of the process from start to finish.
 Read below to see how it all works!

-If this all sounds rather time consuming, you can donate your scrap car to Giveacar instead!
+If this all sounds rather time-consuming, you can donate your scrap car to Giveacar instead!

-All you have to do is give us a bell, leave a few details and we’ll organise for a reputable scrap car recycling and collection team to come and collect your scrap car at your convenience.
+All you have to do is give us a bell, leave a few details and we’ll organise for a reputable scrap car recycling and collection agent to come and collect your scrap car at your convenience.

 The DVLA is also your point of contact if you are considering keeping your registration plate –we warn you though, it is quite a complicated process – and if you want to reclaim the car tax on a donated car.